cnpryer/cnpryer.github.io/docs/building_a_digital_twin_for_a_logistics_firm.md

   <img src="https://github.com/cnpryer/cnpryer.github.io/blob/main/assets/img/intermodal_scenario.png?raw=true" alt="Intermodal Scenario" width="70%">
 </p>

-We knew we had to open up the flood gates just a little to expose ourselves to the unique scenarios our customers might want to develop.
+We knew we had to open up the floodgates just a little to expose ourselves to the unique scenarios our customers might want to develop.

 ## Getting data in more hands

 As the DT becomes more available across the business more users will interact with, create, and share their scenarios.
 Decisions in a logistics firm are often made based on data and coordination between various operations experts.
-These are individuals at NFI who have years of experience working directly with their customer's routing.
+These are individuals at the logistics firm who have years of experience working directly with their customer's routing.

 To roll out the DT to more users, we've crafted roughly the following roadmap objectives:

 1. Run scenarios across models and dump that in a data mart
 1. Promote DT dashboard development with analytics group
 1. Introduce users to experimental methods for sharing and analyzing DT data
-1. Push actions up the NFI leadership chain
+1. Push actions up the leadership chain
 1. Distribute infrastructure for user-owned scenarios
 1. Promote downstream development for DT-embedded applications